 Ultimately, these choices propel Eren’s friends into a struggle not just against external forces, but also against their own beliefs and the essence of their friendship.
 They must decide whether to stand by Eren or to confront him as a formidable foe—a dynamic that raises challenging questions about loyalty, morality, and the cost of freedom.
 The emotional turmoil that arises from Eren’s actions underscores the series’ exploration of the complexities of human connections in times of moral crisis.

-Read This: How to Beat Emberstrife in Rumble and Complete Your Challenges
+Read This: How to Monetize Rumble Videos and Make Money from Your Content

 Exploring Eren's Character Development